 Are Employees Entitled to "Notice of Termination" of Employment?

-Employees are entitled to notice of termination and will be in accordance with Clause 2.4 Termination of Employment of this agreement.
+Employees are entitled to notice of termination and will be in accordance with Clause 2.4 Can An Employee's Employment Be Terminated of this agreement.

 How much Severance Pay will an Employee Receive?